RushilBasappa/deployment-pipeline-jenkins-plugin/Readme.md

 ```
 which correlates to the component within build.bitesize.<br><br>

-Here is an example of a complete application.bitesize config.<br>
+Here is an example of a complete application.bitesize manifest.<br>

 ```
 project: docs-dev